AJTuttle/VRPen2/README.md

 ```diff
 - Note: This package is in development and will undergo changes.
 ```
+To import this packet, add the git link to the Unity package manager.
+Please note that this package depends on TextMeshPro.

 <img src="/Runtime/Materials/Readme_images/readme-img2.PNG" width="300" >

+Once imported, a sample scene can also be loaded via the package manager.

 <img src="/Runtime/Materials/Readme_images/readme-img3.PNG" width="300" >